qpdf/qpdf/manual/cli.rst

 :samp:`--show-crypto`
    Show a list of available crypto providers, each on a line by itself.
    The default provider is always listed first.
-See :ref:`ref.crypto` for more information about crypto providers.
+See :ref:`crypto` for more information about crypto providers.

 :samp:`--completion-bash`